skyelucking/06-Weather-Dashboard/README.md

 ## User Story

 ```
-AS A traveler
+AS A hangry vegan mother with kids that have allergies
-I WANT to see the weather outlook for multiple cities
+I WANT to see the nearby restaurants that I can filter by type and accomodations
-SO THAT I can plan a trip accordingly
+SO THAT I can get my grub on
 ```

 ## Acceptance Criteria